seanpierce/introtorhythm.com-archive/README.md

 The application will be hosted on a DigitalOcean droplet cloud server running Ubuntu.
 See installation documentation <a href="https://www.digitalocean.com/community/tutorials/how-to-install-django-and-set-up-a-development-environment-on-ubuntu-16-04">here</a>.

+After deploying code, or making updates on the server, restart the nginx and gunicorn by running `sudo systemctl restart nginx gunicorn`

 Currently exposed routes:

 | Method |   Endpoint    |             Result             |